 What Are The Best Guard Dogs Like?

 Once you’re sure you want a guard dog, it’s time to choose the perfect pup!
 Of course, not all breeds or all dogs will make a good guard dog.
 Some pups are way too friendly to be guardians!
-Here are some of the traits you should look out for in a guard dog:
+Here are some of the traits our team of independent experts say you should look out for in a guard dog:

 - Strong: Regardless of their actual size, a proper guard dog should be able to manage a threat and have an imposing look.
 Most of the time, the presence of a large, powerful dog is enough to deter human intruders.

 PRO TIP: Remember that guard dogs shouldn’t be left to defend property or people by themselves.
 Ideally, their human will come promptly once they’ve given the alarm.

 - Even-tempered: This means choosing a dog that is generally well-balanced, neither too fearful nor too excitable.
 Dogs that rush to welcome friends and strangers alike won’t fit the bill here!
 In the same vein, a dog that isn’t at all interested in who comes and goes won’t make a good guard dog either.

 - Eager to please: This means your ideal guard dog should feel motivated by your praise.
 Being eager to please makes a puppy much easier to train, and reinforcing desirable behaviour is a breeze.